javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/2-check-syntax/solution.md

 (user.go)() // John
 ```

-Please note that brackets around `(user.go)` do nothing here.
+Please note that parentheses around `(user.go)` do nothing here.
 Usually they setup the order of operations, but here the dot `.` works first anyway, so there's no effect.
 Only the semicolon thing matters.